The Two Phases of Gratitude

 There are two phases of gratitude.

 The first and most common phase is outward gratitude.
-It comes from the knowledge or belief that your life is better than that of someone else.
+It is the difference between what you have versus someone else.
 You may have something good that another person lacks such as love.
 Or, you may lack something bad that another person has such as illness.
 In either case, your gratitude is relative.
-For example, when I witnessed what life was like in a slum, I felt immense gratitude because in comparison to absolute poverty, my life is practically perfect.[1]
+For example, I felt immense gratitude after witnessing what life was like in a slum.[1]

-The second and monastic phase is inward gratitude.
-It is appreciating what is there, regardless of what there is elsewhere.
+The second phase is inward gratitude.
+It is appreciating what is there, instead of what there is.
 Inward gratitude is purely a present-moment appreciation.
 Imagine you just met a friend and were inwardly grateful.
 You would be thankful for that singular experience, irrespective of the friends you met or might make later.[2]

-In our lives, there are abundant opportunities to be outwardly grateful.
-Sadly, suffering is all around us.
+In life, outward gratitude is readily abundant.
+The sad truth is that suffering is all around us.
 Depending on who you are, there are thousands to billions of people whose lives are worse than yours.[3]

 Footnotes